 If you get internet from your ISP and mask the IP address with datacenter proxies, there should be no cause for concern.
-Except, in today’s overbearing technology-laden world, there’s huge concern.
+Except, in today’s overbearing technology-laden world, there’s a huge concern.

 Proxies are used systematically to scrape information, spam website (blog comments automatically), and perform all sorts of potentially damaging attacks on individuals and corporations.
-They are also used by those big corporations (and individuals) to do things in a positive way, but that’s not the point right now.
+They are also used by big corporations (and individuals) to do things in a positive way, but that’s not the point right now.

 Due to the negative associations of proxy use it has become common for larger corporations and entities, like Google, Facebook, and Netflix , to systematically search potential proxy users and ban their associated IPs.
 As such, datacenter proxies are the first on the chopping block.

 The theory is that a resident IP address is, most likely, a normal individual browsing the internet.
 That person is who these companies want on the internet.
 The moment it’s a potential proxy, there is cause for concern.

 Of course, I’m highlighting the most extreme circumstances here, as proxies, especially datacenter proxies, are used in the millions every day by individuals, companies, hackers, the government, etc. Not all datacenter proxies will be banned, but it’s one factor of many that goes into whether or not a company will ban an IP address.